department-of-veterans-affairs/Leo/src/site/markdown/userguide.md

 #####  Leo Readers

 Leo provides complete CollectionReaders for the some of the most common data sources.
-The readers that are included the the core leo packages are the `BatchDatabaseCollectionReader`, `DatabaseCollectionReader`, `FileCollectionReader`, and `XmiFileCollectionReader`.
+The readers that are included in the core leo packages are the `BatchDatabaseCollectionReader`, `DatabaseCollectionReader`, `SQLServerPagedDatabaseCollectionReader`, `FileCollectionReader`, and `XmiFileCollectionReader`.
 There are also other readers not included in the core leo packages for some common specific formats such as Knowtator or Siman pre-annotated document information.

 ##### Complete Leo Readers